 do shell script in AppleScript

-This Technote answers frequently asked questions about AppleScript’s do shell script command, which was introduced in AppleScript 1.8.
+This Technote answers frequently asked questions about AppleScript’s do shell script command.

-Some answers refer to "man pages"; these are reference documents included in Mac OS X. (The "man" is short for "manual.")
-To see the man page for a command, open a Terminal window and type
+echo(1) or to a “man page”; these are reference documents included in macOS.
+(The “man” is short for "manual.”)
+To see the man page for a command, search for the command in Terminal’s Help menu, or open a Terminal window and type

 man followed by the command name, for example,